-- Fraudsters use scanning devices, known as skimmers, that are placed on top of the real card scanners on ATMs to copy card numbers.
+- Fraudsters use scanning devices, known as skimmers, to copy card numbers from ATMs.
+They place the devices on top of or inside the real card scanners.

-- Fraudsters place wireless video cameras on or close to ATMs to record people entering their PINs.
-The cameras are often combined with skimmers so criminals can get card numbers and PINs and use them to create counterfeit ATM cards.
+- Fraudsters also use wireless video cameras on or close to ATMs to record people entering their PINs.
+Using cameras and skimmers together, criminals can collect card numbers and PINs.
+Then they use this information to create counterfeit ATM cards.

 Look for these warning signs: